FAQs

 Q. How do I communicate with my camper while he is at camp?

 A. Feel free to write letters to your camper while he is at camp.
-We recommend not sending letters or packages more than once every two or three days.
+We recommend not sending letters or packages more than once every three or four days.
 Constant communication from home makes it harder for campers to gain the true independence camp is uniquely situated to instill in a camper.
 Campers are not permitted to use the camp phone to receive or place calls, except in the case of an emergency.
 A telephone call will often create homesickness where none previously existed.

 Q. What is the timing for signing up and returning forms like the health form to camp?